Olamigaju/Olamigaju/README.md

 - 👋 Hi, I’m @Olamigaju
 - 👀 I’m interested in blockchain development
 - 🌱 I’m currently learning advanced solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate and work on an project concerning blockchain
-- 📫 How to reach me ...
+- 📫 You can reach me viz my email: Olawuyiolamilekan900@gmail.com

 <!---
 Olamigaju/Olamigaju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.